All pickup points must be selected here. Please ensure you have chosen the correct pickup point.

 Edinburgh City or Edinburgh Zoo

-Saturday 2nd May - Route BWe visit Scotland’s capital, Edinburgh, home of Scotland’s crown jewels and the stone of destiny, used in the coronation of Scottish rulers.
+Saturday 2nd May - Route BTake in Scotland’s capital city, Edinburgh, home of Scotland’s crown jewels, and The Stone of Destiny, once used for centuries to crown many of Scotland’s kings.
 Edinburgh has a vast amount of shops, restaurants, cafes and bars and is always a popular destination with our customers.
-After dropping passengers off on Princes Street for the city day trip we then continue onto the zoo, which is set in 84 acres in the suburbs of Edinburgh, built on a hill with views over the city.
-The zoo is home to over 1000 rare and endangered animals including giant pandas, zebras, penguins, lions, tigers, anteaters, Malayan sun bears, and plenty more.
-We leave the zoo at 16:30 and head to the city to pick up the rest of the passengers at 17:00 for our journey home.
+After dropping passengers off on Princes Street for the city visit we then continue onto Edinburgh Zoo, which is built on a hill across 84 acres, with views over the city.
+The zoo is home to over 1,000 rare and endangered animals including giant pandas, zebras, penguins, lions, tigers, anteaters, Malayan sun bears, and plenty more.
+We leave the zoo at 4:30pm and head to the city to pick up the rest of the passengers at 5:00pm for our journey home.
 Admission is not included in the price of each ticket.

-Friday 8th May - Route AWe visit the popular Yorkshire seaside resort of Scarborough with its 2 bays and sandy beaches which are split by the headland bearing the 12th century Scarborough Castle.
-There are lots of things to do for all the family in this well-liked resort.
-You can visit Peasholm Park, the Spa, the Castle, amusements, ice cream parlours, restaurants, the working harbour, or simply take a deck chair and relax on a sandy beach.
+Friday 8th May (Bank Holiday - VE Day) - Route AWe’re off to the seaside!
+Join us for a classic North East day out in the popular Yorkshire seaside resort of Scarborough with its two bays and sandy beaches, split by the headland, and home to the 12th century Scarborough Castle.
+There are lots of things to do for all the family in this much-loved resort.
+You can visit Peasholm Park, the Spa, amusements, ice cream parlours, or the working harbour, or simply take a deckchair and relax on the sandy beach.

 Skipton and a Leisurely Canal Cruise

-Saturday 9th May - Route AWe have reintroduced this popular day trip to the market town of Skipton, famous for its 900-year-old castle, romantic ruined priory and historic cobbled streets.
-There will be time for you to discover the market before you head to the canal for your afternoon boat trip along the stretch of the Leeds and Liverpool Canal.
-Coffee/tea and biscuits will be served to you onboard, all included in your ticket price.
+Saturday 9th May - Route ACome with us on our popular day out to the market town of Skipton, famous for its 900-year-old castle, romantically ruined priory and historic cobbled streets.
+There’s time for you to stroll around the market before we head to the canal for an afternoon boat trip along a stretch of the Leeds and Liverpool Canal.
+Coffee, tea, and biscuits will be served to you whilst we’re on board and is included in your ticket price.
 Admission is included in the price of each ticket.

 The “New Borders Loop” & Afternoon Tea

-Saturday 16th May - Route AWe travel to the beautiful market town of Alnwick for our first stop of the day, rich in history and dating back to 600AD.
-After a short stay we continue our journey onto Etal, a small village which lies on the bridging point of the River Till.
-We head next for the Teviot Smokery and water gardens near Kelso for our afternoon cream tea.
-There will be time to browse the water gardens before we continue our journey home, travelling via Jedburgh and through Northumberland’s national park.
+Saturday 16th May - Route DOur first stop of the day takes us to the beautiful market town of Alnwick, rich in history and dating back to 600AD.
+From here we stop by the small village of Etal, which lies on the bridging point of the River Till.
+Next up is the Teviot Smokery and Water Gardens, near Kelso, for afternoon cream tea.
+There’s time here for you to enjoy the tranquil setting before we make our journey home, travelling via Jedburgh and through the Northumberland National Park.

 Blackpool or Blackpool Zoo

-Saturday 23th May - Route AWe visit the popular family seaside resort of Blackpool, which has been attracting tourists for many years.
-Blackpool is full of fun things to do for all the family, you can visit the famous tower, the Tower ballroom, the three piers full of attractions, the pleasure beach full of hair-raising rides, Stanley Park and the beautiful new promenade making Blackpool’s famous golden mile a pleasure to stroll along.
-So, grab yourself a ‘kiss me quick’ hat and Ice cream and enjoy a good traditional seaside day away.
-Alternatively, enjoy a day out at the amazing Blackpool Zoo, situated beside Stanley Park.
-The zoo is home to over 1350 animals from all over the world, including gorillas, orangutans, lions, tigers, giraffes, elephants, penguins, sea lions and many more.
-There is plenty going on during the day at this hidden gem.
-We drop passengers off at the zoo and then proceed into Blackpool with the seaside passengers.
-Return from Blackpool will be 16:30 and 17:00 from the zoo.
-Please note - Admission not included.
+Saturday 23th May - Route AGrab a ‘kiss-me-quick’ hat and ice cream on our popular day-by-the-seaside at Blackpool!
+Filled with fun things to do for all the family, you can visit the famous tower, the Blackpool Tower Ballroom, or any of its three piers filled with entertainment and things to do!
+In fact, why not be daring and brave the hair-raising rides at Blackpool Pleasure Beach?
+Or you could take things slow and explore the Grade II listed Stanley Park and the beautiful new promenade that makes the Golden Mile a pleasure to stroll along.
+Alternatively, enjoy a day out at Blackpool Zoo, beside Stanley Park.
+Home to over 1,350 animals from all over the world, including gorillas, orangutans, lions, tigers, giraffes, elephants, penguins, sea lions and many more.
+There’s plenty to explore and photograph at this hidden gem!
+We drop passengers off at the Zoo first, before proceeding into Blackpool with our seaside passengers.
+Return pick up times will be 4:30pm from Blackpool and 5:00pm from the Zoo.

 Holy Island, Bamburgh and Seahouses